sanskrit/raw_etexts_english/blogs/manasataramgini/2017-10-30_the-incredible-beauty-of-certain-hamiltonian-mappings.md

 +++
-title = "The incredible beauty of certain Hamiltonianxa0mappings"
+title = "The incredible beauty of certain Hamiltonian mappings"

 +++
 In our teens we studied Hamiltonian functions a little bit as part of